 $1.00

-Tax efficient ‘levers’
+Tax efficient “levers”

-Not all income is created equal for tax purposes and that is especially crucial in retirement.
+Not all income is created equally for tax purposes and that’s especially crucial in retirement.
 In the mismanagement scenario above, we alluded to the concept of pulling cash flow from tax-efficient levers.
 More specifically, that could include cash flow via tax-free return of capital (ROC) or even tax-free TFSA withdrawals.
 Per the chart above, a $1 withdrawal will net a taxpayer $1 from either of those two levers while having zero impact on net income or taxable income, regardless of their tax bracket.

-Fully taxable
+Fully taxable income

 Realized capital gains & capital gains dividends/distributions

-In a non-registered account, when capital gains are realized, or capital gains are distributed from an underlying mutual fund or ETF, the gains are included in net income at only 50% of the capital gain that has been realized.
+In a non-registered account, when capital gains are realized, or capital gains are distributed from an underlying mutual fund or Exchange Traded Fund (ETF), only 50% of the gains are included in net income.
+For example, a $1,000 capital gain results in an income inclusion of $500.
 This is preferable to fully taxable income, so the outcome may not be as detrimental from a tax perspective.
-While carrying forward net capital losses of prior years can assist in reducing the tax on realized capital gains in the current tax year, this strategy will not reduce the net income on a taxpayer’s T1.
-This is a common oversight in planning and can lead to unexpected claw backs.

 Eligible dividends

-These dividends are typically received via publicly traded Canadian corporations.
-They are grossed up 38% for the purposes of calculating net income.
-An attractive tax credit isn’t applied until after the calculation of taxable income.
-So while it can be cheaper to get that additional $1 after-tax, the true cost of those additional potential claw backs must be taken into account.
-If a taxpayer is comfortably within their target brackets, and/or thresholds, eligible dividends in a non-registered environment can be very attractive from a tax standpoint.
-For Ontario in 2021, the total eligible dividend tax credit available is just over 25% of the grossed-up amount – which is why a taxpayer in a lower tax bracket fares so well.
+Overall, while it can be cheaper from an income tax perspective to get that additional $1 after-tax, the true cost of those additional potential claw backs must be considered.
+If a taxpayer is comfortably within their target brackets, and/or thresholds, eligible dividends in a non-registered environment can be very attractive from an income tax standpoint.

 Ineligible dividends